 4. Account for interoperability to automate large-scale systems

-In this context, ‘interoperability’ refers to whether a plugin can be incorporated into a larger system, in order to send the logs to that system.
-This could be a central syslog server or a central team communications system such as Slack.
+In this context, ‘interoperability’ refers to whether a plugin can be incorporated into systems such as logs management system, in order to send the logs to that system.
+This could be a central syslog server, a logs management system such as AWS CloudWatch, and a central team communications system such as Slack.
 In plainer terms, this aspect is a lot like integration, but on a deeper level.

 The possibilities are nearly endless, but it depends on the platforms you’re using and the type of site you run.
 A quick and easy way to determine if your activity logs solution can be used for third party integrations are event IDs: